Hot Shelter downgrades

 This is caused by an inconsistent change in the PC version related to texture mirroring (more on that in the Textures section).
 For some reason the developers mirrored some textures manually and adjusted UVs on some models to accommodate for the change.
 The textures were mirrored horizontally, vertically or in both directions.
 This is what it looks like:

-Here’s another example of bad UV mapping.
+Here’s another example of broken UV mapping.
 The textures on this object were consistent with the rest of the roof on the Dreamcast, but somehow it broke in both PC and Gamecube versions – which is relatively rare as most UV issues are PC-specific:

 There are supposed to be two Sweep badniks in the second act of Twinkle Park, but only one shows up in SADX despite being included in the game’s SET file.
 There is a programming error preventing it from spawning properly, which can be avoided by moving the badnik’s position slightly.